Links Between Agricultural Practices and Biodiversity in Mediterranean Landscapes (IUCN MED)

 Services provided by WE&B

-The study found that a significant amount of cultural practices related to biodiversity exist in the Mediterranean basin.
-There is a link between Practice-Biodiversity Nexus in (i) Genes (local livestock breeds and selection of land varieties); (ii) Species and (iii) Ecosystems.
+• WE&B conducted a combination of structured interviews with experts on the nexus between biodiversity and cultural practices, drawing from 9 case studies in the Mediterranean, alongside a comprehensive literature review.
+The study revealed that a substantial number of cultural practices related to biodiversity exist across the Mediterranean basin.
+It identified a clear link between the Practice-Biodiversity Nexus in three key areas: (i) Genes (local livestock breeds and selection of land varieties), (ii) Species, and (iii) Ecosystems.

 The study also found the relationships between biodiversity and cultural practices that should be further explored including: